edysfy/Group_website/sysImp.md

 ### Back End - MongoDB - database implementation, the data model that you developed your back end from (e.g. entity relationship diagrams)
 **MongoDB**

+**Why use MongoDB?**

+We choose MongoDb as a suitable database for our backend due the nature of the GeoJson data structure required by Mapbox to display posts on the screen.
+Initally, we were unsure on how to display user posts, to create a Heatmap, to allow users to search for posts using polygons.
+However, Mercelli recommended to use MongoDb as it has a special part of the API designed to

 **geoJsonSchema**: This holds all information relating to user posts.
 For user posts to be displayed ont the map correctly the post content (*postSchema*) and coordinates (*geoPositionSchema*) are required. *userDetails* in *postSchema* connects posts to the account which created the post and is used when filtering results.

 **userSchema**: This holds all the information relating to registered user accounts.